strands-project/strands_tabletop_perception/qsr_kb/README.md

 ## Adding knowledge about QSRs to the KB

-New perception events with different classifications can be added using the *create_event(Evt,QSRs,Loc,Classifications)* predicate, where *Evt* denotes the event that will be generated, *QSRs* denotes a list of QSRs between segmented object clusters, *Loc* denotes a location where the event occured, and *Classifications* denotes a list of different classifiaction results (incl. probabilities) for all segemented object clusters.
+New perception events with different classifications can be added using the *create_event(Evt,QSRs,Loc,Classifications,Poses)* predicate, where *Evt* denotes the event that will be generated, *QSRs* denotes a list of QSRs between segmented object clusters, *Loc* denotes a location where the event occured, *Classifications* denotes a list of different classifiaction results (incl. probabilities) for all segemented object clusters, and *Poses* denotes a list of object poses.
 ```
 create_event(EVT,
              % QSRs, (Note: object names such as 'keyboard' are only used for a better understanding, there is no meaning attached to them)